SET-FDMS-GROUP-1/FDMS/FDMS-ATS/README.md

 Running the ATS
 =================================

+First, create a '.env' file in the 'FDMS-ATS' directory with the appropriate environment valriables (see '.sample.env' file for required values).

 To run the ATS, navigate to the 'FDMS-ATS' directory and enter the command:

 ``` uv run main.py ```